alexkoch14/Airline-Database/README.md

 # Airline Database
-Implementation of an Airplane database in MySQL with an HTML/PHP front-end.
+Implementation of an Airplane database in MySQL with a PHPmyAdmin front-end.

 # Problem Requirements
 - Airlines have names and a unique code (for example, Air Canada's code is AC).